What is Thomas Tull's Net Worth?

 Personal Life

-Tull is married to Alba Tull and together they have two sons.
-Tull enjoys watching professional football and is in particular a fan of the Pittsburgh Steelers.
+Tull is married to Alba Tull, and they have two sons.
+Tull enjoys watching professional football and is, in particular, a fan of the Pittsburgh Steelers.
 In 2009, he became a partial owner of the team.
-He also enjoys playing guitar and plays in the American rock and soul band, Ghost Hounds.
+He also enjoys playing guitar and plays in the American rock and soul band Ghost Hounds.

 Tull is involved in a number of philanthropic causes.
 He founded the Tull Family Foundation, which supports a number of youth, health, and education programs.
 He has also donated large sums of money to the Children's Hospital of Pittsburgh Foundation to support pediatric research and art therapy programs.
 Additionally, during the COVID-19 pandemic, he donated over $4 million to go towards the purchase of personal protective equipment.